 Books were already on the decline when only 256 million U.S. adult nonfiction books were sold in 2013.
-Now, less than 250 copies of all nonfiction are sold per year and less than 2,000 copies of a title are ever sold (Berrett Koehler Publishers).
+Now, less than 250 copies of all nonfiction are sold per year and less than 2,000 copies of a title are ever sold, according to Berrett Koehler Publishers.
 Book sales are dropping and technology is rising.
 The world is becoming digitalized, and the traditional medium of print that society has known since the beginning of civilization, is evolving.
 The way we read and absorb information in our lives is changing.

 It all started with the boom of ebooks in 2008-2010, and though ebook success has plateaued in recent years, audiobooks have risen as formidable adversaries in its place.
 With so much more access to different content with technology, and explosions in the number of new published books, there’s now so much more out there and competition is intense.
 However, the demand isn’t high enough to reach this massive supply.

 Book sales are dwindling and it’s getting increasingly difficult every year to sell books, with a less than 1% chance of ever being restocked.
 This makes it hard for the publishing industry to survive as well, and now with more and more self-published authors, it only furthers the issue.
 Big publishing companies like Time Inc. and Hearst have also switched over to digital audiences and merge with media companies to move with the times and go digital.

 The same holds true with how people read in their daily lives as many are going digital and doing a combination of all sorts of reading formats.

 “I love a physical book and I think that’s just the English person in me, like the English lover in me,” English teacher Ms. Ingraham said.
 “Unfortunately time doesn’t always allow me that luxury of actually reading the physical book, so what I tend to do is, because my commute to work and from work to home is so long, I’ve started using audiobooks.”